SquareGPS/navixy-api/docs/backend-api/resources/commons/user/settings/index.md

 }
 ```

-* `emails` - array of string.
+* `emails` - string array.
 List of emails to send alert message about balance.
 Empty array means disclaimer of notifications.

 `file_storage_settings` type is JSON object: